Startup Attorney

 Most startup legal disasters are not spectacular.
 They are a co-founder who owns 40% of the company with no vesting schedule, a product built on IP that was never formally assigned to the entity, or a cap table that no institutional investor will touch.
 These problems are invisible until they are expensive.

 The entity decision also matters early.
-If you plan to raise venture capital, you almost certainly need a Delaware C-Corp , most institutional funds have restrictions on investing in LLCs.
+If you plan to raise venture capital, you almost certainly need a Delaware C-Corp, because most institutional funds have restrictions on investing in LLCs.
 If you are building a bootstrapped profitable business, a California LLC may be significantly more tax-efficient.
 Delina advises on this decision before formation, not after you have been operating in the wrong structure for two years.

-Early-stage companies also need contracts that reflect how startups actually work , contractor agreements, advisory agreements, and NDAs that are enforceable but not so heavy that they scare off the people you need to bring in.
+Early-stage companies also need contracts that reflect how startups actually work: contractor agreements compliant with the AB5 worker-classification framework, advisory agreements, master service agreements, and NDAs that are enforceable but not so heavy that they scare off the people you need to bring in.

 Legal infrastructure for California founders building something real.